dvirberlo/AdvProgProj/wiki/README.md

 ## **Welcome to NextFelix!**

-This application is a **dynamic movie streaming platform** built with **React (Frontend)** and **Node.js (Backend)**, designed to replicate the functionality of real-world services like Netflix.
+This application is a **dynamic movie streaming platform** built with **React, Android (Frontend)** and **Node.js, c++ (Backend)**, designed to replicate the functionality of real-world services like Netflix.
 It supports various user roles, has a beautiful UI/UX design, and integrates all major features such as user registration, login, movie watching, movie recommendations, and administrative controls.

 ### **Table of Contents**
 1. [Introduction](#introduction)